justinrgarrard/world-of-naevis.net/docs/gear/charms/index.md

 # Charms (50 gp)

 Charms are magical tools crafted from materials found within the City.
 The process of their creation results in a small measure of consciousness, usually manifest in an eagerness to perform their function, and requires users to [attune](../../adventuring/loot/attunement).
-Charms can be **purchased for 50** and sold for half that amount.
+Charms can be **purchased for 50 gp** and sold for half that amount.

 #### Listings